Louisiana Counseling License Requirements

 Licensed Addiction Counselor (LAC)

 Louisiana’s Addictive Disorder Regulatory Authority (LA-ADRA) issues three credentials for substance abuse professionals: Registered Addiction Counselor (RAC), Certified Addiction Counselor (CAC), and Licensed Addiction Counselor (LAC).
-Certified individuals are proficient in 12 core substance abuse counseling areas, including screening, assessment, treatment planning, and crisis intervention.
-All candidates must show proof of completing at least 270 clock hours of education including at least 180 hours of substance abuse content and six hours in ethics.
+Credentialed individuals are proficient in 12 core substance abuse counseling areas, including screening, assessment, treatment planning, and crisis intervention.
+All candidates must show proof of completing at least 270 clock hours of education in substance abuse and related topics.
 The minimum degree requirements differ for each certification: RAC certification requires a high school diploma, while CACs must have a bachelor’s degree and LACs must have a graduate degree.
 To earn substance abuse counseling certification, you must follow these steps:

-- Complete 300 hours of supervised practical training and earn supervised experience.
+- Complete 300 hours of supervised practical training in the core functions of substance abuse counseling and earn supervised experience (2,000 hours for LACs, 4,000 hours for CACs, 6,000 hours for RACs).

 - Pass the required IC&RC Alcohol and Drug Counselor exam (CAC and RAC applicants) or the Advanced Alcohol and Drug Counselor exam (LAC applicants).

-- Request and receive your substance abuse counselor credential.
+- Apply for and receive your substance abuse counselor credential.

 - Certified Clinical Supervisor (CCS)